← Fish Encyclopedia

 Tench

-Tench is an olive-green freshwater species with tiny scales and a thick, mucus-covered body.
-Reaches weights of 7 kg.
+• Species Overview: The tench is an olive-green freshwater fish featuring tiny scales and a robust, mucus-covered body capable of reaching weights up to 7 kg.

-Holds in dense weed beds, silty bays, and ponds.
-Avoids open areas and strong current.
-Very sedentary — stays in a small territory.
+• Habitat Preferences: Thrives in dense weed beds, silty bays, and quiet ponds.
+It strictly avoids open areas and strong currents, remaining highly sedentary within a small home territory.